kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

 ## Lab Section 1 - DNA Center Design Preparation
 While we could deploy more extensive settings for deployment, we will limit the configuration to the minimum necessary to perform this step, building off the completed tasks in labs one, [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB1-PNP-PREP/) and two, [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/).

+Should you desire to deploy rapidly and build the lab faster then use the following approach:

+### Step 1 - ***Import Postman Collection with Environment***
+Download and import the collection within the ***Postman*** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB8-Dynamic-Automation/postman/DCLOUD_DNACTemplatesLab_Workflow.postman_collection.json">⬇︎DCLOUD_DNACTemplateLab_Workflow.postman_collection.json⬇︎</a> file.

+Download and import the environment within the ***Postman*** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB8-Dynamic-Automation/postman/DCLOUD_DNACTemplateLabs.postman_environment.json">⬇︎DCLOUD_DNACTemplateLabs.postman_environment.json⬇︎</a> file.

+### Step 2 - ***Import Project with Templates***
+Download and import the project within the ***Template Editor*** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB8-Dynamic-Automation/templates/DCLOUD-DNACTemplates-Dynamic-IBN-Autoconf-Project.json">⬇︎DCLOUD_DNACTemplate_Dynamic_project.json⬇︎</a> file.

 ## Lab Section 2 - DNA Center Dynamic Composite Template Preparation
 We will load a specific project now which encompasses the elements discussed in lab seven.
 The project will include many regular templates which are deployed as part of a Day N Composite Template.
 Go to the ***Template Editor*** to complete the next set of tasks.
 As we discussed in lab four the ***Template Editor*** allows for the import and export of templates and projects within **DNA Center** along with the ability to clone them.